SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 ```

 However, if you have `LD_PRELOAD` set on a login node, this will
-interfere with the regular Edison and Cori environment.
-It's important
+interfere with the regular environment.
+It's important that you only
-that you only set the `LD_PRELOAD` variable in your parallel MATLAB job
+set the `LD_PRELOAD` variable in your parallel MATLAB job script (or
-script (or interactive job).
+interactive job).

 #### Parallelism with the MATLAB Compiler

 Another way to run MATLAB in parallel is to run multiple instances of
 a compiled MATLAB program.
 By compiling, you create a stand-alone
 application that doesn't need to obtain a separate license from the
 NERSC license server to run.
-See [MATLAB Compiler](matlab_compiler) for details.
+See [MATLAB Compiler](matlab_compiler)
+for details.

 ## Documentation

 Extensive [on-line documentation](http://www.mathworks.com/) is
 available.
 You may subscribe to the MATLAB Digest, a monthly e-mail
-newsletter by sending e-mail to subscribe@mathworks.com.
+newsletter by sending e-mail to <subscribe@mathworks.com>.